IremErturk/dtc-de-capstone-project/README.md

     * 4 points: Instructions are clear, it's easy to run the code, and the code works

-bugs:
+### bugs & improvements:
+Data Related
+- user_identity table contains column names  as row value
+- In user data, there is mismatch between ts column type

+Infra-Related
 - terraform was failing because of cloud api
-- Figure out why the users_identity schema is not correct?

-TODO:
-- Setup PreCommit with terraform and python file formats
+- Add count to module cloud-composer (as I didnt finish dataloc)
+- Automate loading logic to GCP Datalocs (optional)

+Dags:
+(optional) message-data : create dag factory out of it to be able to load all messages from other channels easily
+- course-ml-zoomcamp (at least that one)
+- announcements
+- announcements-course-data-engineering
+- book-of-the-week (book relations)
-- course_data_engineering
+- general
-- welcome data (maybe)
+- welcome (this one too)
+--->
+- (ignore)shameless-content
+- (ignore)shameless-events
+- (ignore)shamesless-promotion
+- (ignore)shameless-social

+DWH
+- the tables do not take the schema changes automatically (will cause issue)
-- do some partitioning and clustering on external table.. (maybe new dag, not sure yet)
+- (missing) do some partitioning and clustering on external table.. (maybe new dag, not sure yet)
-- visualize your graphs (maybe dash, but might not be my highest priority)

-# TODOS: 24.03
-- How to handle no-files errors for specific yyyy-mm data (early enough fail than at the end..)
-- Store files in parquet format (might need to use the directory/folder approach)
-- Create schemas and ensure they are in correct format..

-**DWH**
-- Move to BigQuery Create external tables (oh no directly if append opotion is there too)
-- If that is not possible need to consider creation of table with new dag

-**Data Visualization**
-- (pre-compiled) Jupyter Notebook with description and graphs
+Visualization
+- Automated creation of the (Jupyter Notebook) out of the pipeline
 - Questions to answer:
     - Most used reaction?
     - Most replied users? -> merge with user_identities
-    - Most questioned topic?
+    - Most questioned topic? (done)
     - Message frequency by time?
-    - Is there any correlation between people reply each other and locations..
+    - Is there any correlation between people reply each other and locations..\

-**Intra Improvements**
-- Automate loading logic to GCP Datalocs (optional)
+- (definetly wont finish)visualize your graphs (maybe dash, but might not be my highest priority)